brynnb/chargify-laravel/README.md

-Chargify Wrapper for Laravel 4
+Chargify Wrapper for Laravel 5
 =====================================

+Updated to use 0.0.5 Chargify SDK.

 This is a wrapper using the chargley chargify SDK.
 It creates a service provider and facade for autoloading into laravel.